Orion-Grieco/classDocs-1/README.md

 ## Policies

+In this course, we will follow the department's policies (available from; https://www.cis.allegheny.edu/teaching/policies/) regarding attendance, late assignment submissions, AI use and similar.

 ### Grading

 The grade that a student receives in this class will be based on the following categories.
 All percentages are approximate and, if the need to do so presents itself, it is possible for the assigned percentages to change during the academic semester.